 - Use of a large format camera that requires time and “detached engagement” with a subject

-- Discovery of beauty in banal or overlooked situations
+- Discovery of beauty in mundane or overlooked situations

 - What is familiar or unfamiliar in this image?
 Can you tell in what geographic part of the country the photograph was taken?
 How?